 The CBI counsel did not dispute the facts narrated by the counsel of the petitioners.

-The above story is an update to the article below:
+The story above is an update to our earlier story:

 BENGALURU: The Central Bureau of Investigation’s Bengaluru branch has recently arrested five people from New Delhi, including a lawyer and chartered accountant, for allegedly trying to bribe senior Income Tax officials in different cities, including Bengaluru, to settle matters related to a pan masala company pending before the I-T Department.

 The FIR submitted to the Special Court for CBI cases on August 30, names lawyer Satish Chand Sharma, chartered accountant Krishna Chaurasia, businessmen Vinod Kumar Banka and Sanjay Kohli and another individual, Abhishek.

 According to the materials collected by CBI, accused Sharma claims to have good contacts in the I-T department at the senior level.
 It is alleged that Chaurasia was managing and controlling Shanti Pan Masala Pvt Ltd and few other firms and has some cases pending before the I-T department at various places.
 Chaurasia engaged Sharma for getting the cases settled in lieu of huge illegal gratification for the I-T officers concerned.